xandra-dede/xandra-dede/README.md

 # Hi, I'm Onome Alexandra Dedekimor 👋
-**A DevOps & Site Reliability Engineer** ·learning and trying to keep systems alive and pipelines flowing.
+**A DevOps Engineer** ·learning and trying to keep systems alive and pipelines flowing.

 ## About Me